opentelekomcloud/terraform-otc/README.md

 ## Description

-There are different examples of terraform scripts, each with a different purpose:
+There are different examples of Terraform scripts, each with a different purpose:

 **minimal**